palewire/first-github-scraper/docs/scrape.md

-# Scrape data using Google Collab
+# Scrape data using Google Colab

 This chapter will guide you through the process of adding a Python web scraper to your repository.